In this tweet chat, English teachers discussed the benefits of telling digital stories on...

 No Action Taken: Lack of CBP Accountability in Responding to Complaints of Abuse in the News

-The American Immigration Council recently published No Action Taken: Lack of CBP Accountability in Responding to Complaints of Abuse based on data we obtained through FOIA litigation.
+The American Immigration Council published No Action Taken: Lack of CBP Accountability in Responding to Complaints of Abuse based on data we obtained through FOIA litigation.
 The resulting report show just how flawed and unaccountable the complaint process has become within CBP where 97% of complaints issued against CBP officers go without action.